 How a capacitor works?
 To demonstrate working principle of capacitor, let us consider a most basic structure of a capacitor.
 Because of it affects working principle of capacitor.
 So, read this article carefully.

 It is made of two parallel conducting plates separated by a dielectric that is parallel plate capacitor.
-When we connect a battery (DC Voltage Source) across the capacitor, one plate (plate-I) gets attached to the positive end, and another plate (plate-II) to the negative end of the battery.
+When we associate a battery (DC Voltage Source) over the capacitor, one (plate-I) gets appended to the positive end, and another (plate-II) to the negative end of the battery.

 Table of Contents